dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 ## Handle errors

-When errors occur while interacting with a web API, they can be handled by developer code.
-For example, <xref:System.Net.Http.Json.HttpClientJsonExtensions.GetFromJsonAsync%2A> expects a JSON response from the server API with a `Content-Type` of `application/json`.
+Handle web API response errors in developer code when they occur.
+For example, <xref:System.Net.Http.Json.HttpClientJsonExtensions.GetFromJsonAsync%2A> expects a JSON response from the web API with a `Content-Type` of `application/json`.
 If the response isn't in JSON format, content validation throws a <xref:System.NotSupportedException>.

 In the following example, the URI endpoint for the weather forecast data request is misspelled.
-The URI should be to `WeatherForecast` but appears in the call as `WeatherForcast` (missing "e").
+The URI should be to `WeatherForecast` but appears in the call as `WeatherForcast`, which is missing the letter `e` in `Forecast`.

-The <xref:System.Net.Http.Json.HttpClientJsonExtensions.GetFromJsonAsync%2A> call expects JSON to be returned, but the server returns HTML for an unhandled exception on the server with a `Content-Type` of `text/html`.
-The unhandled exception occurs on the server because the path isn't found and middleware can't serve a page or view for the request.
+The <xref:System.Net.Http.Json.HttpClientJsonExtensions.GetFromJsonAsync%2A> call expects JSON to be returned, but the web API returns HTML for an unhandled exception with a `Content-Type` of `text/html`.
+The unhandled exception occurs because the path isn't found and middleware can't serve a page or view for the request.

 In <xref:Microsoft.AspNetCore.Components.ComponentBase.OnInitializedAsync%2A> on the client, <xref:System.NotSupportedException> is thrown when the response content is validated as non-JSON.
-The exception is caught in the `catch` block, where custom logic could log the error or present a friendly error message to the user:
+The exception is caught in the `catch` block, where custom logic could log the error or present a friendly error message to the user.

 `Pages/FetchDataReturnsHTMLOnException.razor`: